jishanshaikh4/AdBlocker-Ultimate-for-Firefox/README.md

 ## License

 *Free.
 AdBlocker Ultimate is an open source project licensed under GPL v3.
 The first version was forked from AdGuard v.
-2.8.2 on January 12, 2018 inheriting the GPL v3 license for open source.*
+2.1.5 on February 15, 2016 inheriting the GPL v3 license for open source.*

 **Changes made to the source code**
 * Modified the source code to block ads on google.com, yahoo.com and others